pbmundas/ThreatHuntingLabs/docs/foundations/Why-Every-Organization-Needs-Threat-Hunting.md

 Detection Engineering transforms attacker techniques into detection logic by creating SIEM correlation rules, EDR detections, and analytics capable of identifying malicious behavior.

-Immediately after Detection Engineering comes Threat Hunting.
+Immediately before Detection Engineering comes Threat Hunting.

 This positioning is intentional.

 Unlike traditional SOC operations, Threat Hunters are **not waiting for alerts to appear**.

-Instead, they begin with a different assumption.
+Instead, they begin with a different assumption to find out new patterns and threats then creates new detections.

 > **"What if an attacker is already inside our environment, but none of our security controls have detected them yet?"**